-In addition, we implemented various GPU capabilities in hypre.
-For the structured solvers, SMG and PFMG[116], both setup and solve phase can now completely be run on GPUs, using both CUDA or OpenMP4.5, and do not require unified memory.
+Recent Progress Under internal LLNL funding we pursued the following ECP-related tasks: enabling portions of several solvers for GPUs, and introducing a new memory model that is based on an abstract machine model.
+We implemented the new memory model as well as various GPU capabilities in hypre.
+For the structured solvers, SMG and PFMG[145], both setup and solve phase can now completely be run on GPUs, using both CUDA or OpenMP4.5, and do not require unified memory.
 In addition, options to use RAJA and Kokkos are available, albeit not well tested yet.
-Figure 37 shows the performance of the total run times, including both setup and solve phase, for our fastest performing multigrid solver PFMG-CG for a 7-point 3D Laplace problem using 32 million grid points per node, comparing performance on the CPU only utilizing all its cores, to running the same problem on the GPUs using CUDA and OpenMP 4.5.

 Porting the unstructured solver, BoomerAMG turned out to be far more complex.
 Currently only the solve phase can be run on the GPU for select smoothers, mainly Jacobi smoothers, and requires unified memory.
 The setup phase can currently be performed on the CPU only.